Skip to contents

 Details

-This function applies a default sparsity filter with a threshold of 0.1 for id density to avoid excessive sparsity in the response matrix.
+This function applies a default sparsity filter with a threshold of 0.1 for id density to avoid excessive sparsity.
 Users can disable filtering by setting id_density_threshold = NULL.